 “What people don’t know was that this way of speaking was common at this time,” says Niki Stein, a German filmmaker who is working on a fictionalized television series about Hitler’s life.

-“There is this Hitler enigma, even three generations later," says Martin Davidson, a filmmaker and the former Commissioning Editor for BBC's History.
+“There is this Hitler enigma, even three generations later," says Martin Davidson, a filmmaker and the former commissioning editor for BBC's history programming.
 This enigmatic haze, he says, is even more present these days with the rise of demagoguery, which "invites you to make these comparisons."
-But, he warns, "when it happens you won’t spot it -- it won’t be the man in khaki handing out Der Sturmer, it will be over ‘there’ and you won’t quite notice.”
+But, he warns, "when it happens you won’t spot it — it won’t be the man in khaki handing out Der Stürmer, it will be over ‘there’ and you won’t quite notice.”

 Remy stresses that there is not that big of a difference between today's far-right slogans and those heard in the late nineteenth century, with both focusing on the disappearance of the white race and the sense that whites are being replaced by Africans and Asians.

-“It’s utterly familiar if you remove the florid nineteenth century language,” he says.
+“It’s utterly familiar if you remove the florid 19th-century language,” he says.

-He noted that movies have tended to focus on his early years or his final years (Downfall is one example) but not on the height of his crimes.
+He noted that movies have tended to focus on his early years or his final years (“Downfall,” for example), but not on the height of his crimes.

 Putting Hitler on the screen is a delicate balance between attempting not to over-magnify the Nazi leader and the desire to reach new audiences, filmmakers say.